V3R v1.4 — What's New

 Pick a page from a multi-page companion file

-Versioned and variable Duplo or sleeking files often arrive as a single multi-page PDF — page 1's varnish layout, page 2's foil layout, and so on.
-Until now, Add Layer would silently pull page 1 of the companion regardless of which host page you were viewing.
-It now opens a thumbnail picker showing every page of the companion file with a low-res grayscale preview, separation count, and a clear selection state.
+Versioned and variable Duplo or sleeking files often arrive as a single multi-page PDF.
+Add Layer now opens a thumbnail picker showing every page of the companion file with grayscale preview, separation count, and clear selection state.
+Single-page PDFs skip the picker entirely.

 Mapping manager